moritzvieli/rocketshow/README.md

 ```

 ### Raspberry Pi Image building
-This script is used to build the image (may take about 45 minutes).
-Preparation should be done according to the readme in the GIT repo.
+This script is used to build the image on Debian Buster (may take about 45 minutes).
+Preparation should be done according to the readme in the pi-gen GIT repo.

 ```shell
 git clone https://github.com/RPi-distro/pi-gen.git